CahanLab/CellNet_Cloud/readme.md

 ## 8.5 Down-sampling your reads

 ##### In order to reduce upload times, we have capped the maximum file upload size to 2GB.
 We have provided a user-friendly command line tool to downsample FASTQ files.
+Here is some [sample data](https://s3.amazonaws.com/cahanlab/remy.schwab/app_data).

 ```shell
 python down.py -n 5000000 reads.fastq